airdeploy/airdeploy-docs/docs/api-reference/react.md

 ## Flag

 The Flag component renders its children based on whether the case prop matches the flag variation.

-The entity is inherited from FlagProvider if provided;
+The entity is inherited from FlagProvider if provided; if not, make sure to provide a user / entity object to the flag component.

-if not, make sure to provide a user / entity object to the flag component.
+The props that the Flag component takes are described by the following interface:

 ```typescript
 interface IFlagProps {